Real-4339/UDTP/Documentation/doc2.typ

 them as busy, sleeping, or inactive and more.

 Each event operates within its designated level and is constrained from traversing upward.
-While an event can pass a packet to the level above, it cannot surpass its allocated level.
+While an event can pass a packet to the level below, it cannot surpass its allocated level.

 === Host - High Level